Xiong-Jing/MT-man/ManMT/data/preprocessing.md

 - Did not apply additional normalization, tokenization, or text rewriting.

 ## Integrity Checks

-- `data.tsv` contains exactly one header row and 1000 data rows.
 - The header is exactly `input<TAB>output`.
 - No split files are included in this folder.